 Aegis International Marine Services Pte.
-Ltd ('the Company') was incorporated with the objective to provide assistance to Aegis Group in sourcing of Marine Products, to provide inputs on Port Infrastructure at various Ports and to explore opportunities of logistics business outside India.
+Ltd ('the Company') was incorporated with the objective to provide assistance to Aegis Group in sourcing of Marine Products and allied activities, to provide inputs on Port Infrastructure at various Ports and to explore opportunities of logistics business outside India.